 “We gathered up scrap paper and metal, planted trees, and participated in volunteer work-days, although not for nature but rather for collective work,” she recalls, via translator.
 “It was only in college when we first heard about ecology and pollution of the Earth.”

 Since 2001, Mezentseva and her colleagues have stepped up to fill that knowledge gap, working with schoolchildren ages 8 to 16 across Sakhalin Oblast (provincial region).
-Students participating in Boomerang’s camps and classes learn about wilderness safety, stage plays starring charismatic megafauna like moose, and engage with bright, colorful coursework on salmon species.
+Students participating in Boomerang’s camps and classes learn about wilderness safety, stage dramatic plays, and engage with bright, colorful coursework on salmon species.
 It’s the kind of highly interactive learning that Wild Salmon Center, a Boomerang partner since 2009, is proud to support.

 Our mission is to teach human respect for nature,” says Valentina Mezentseva, chair of Boomerang Club.